Our adventure to Big Bend Carnarvon Gorge uncovered a striking new world, vaguely familiar, but ultimately unlike any we had seen before.

 Best of all, deep within the gorge on a tranquil shaded flat above a sandy beach, beneath a sheer cliff, you can camp.
 Falling asleep to the sounds of the echidnas shuffling through the undergrowth and waking here again to the bird song as the light creeps slowly back into the gorge.
 It is an experience that ranks as high as any other in Queensland or indeed around the world.

 Imagine our surprise to arrive to this campsite on a Saturday afternoon in late October to find only one other camper taking advantage of this incredibly special opportunity.
 Camping in the Carnarvon Gorge is a once in a lifetime experience that nurtures the soul.
 It should be on every bucket list and on every Queensland road trip itinerary.

-Our comprehensive Carnarvon Gorge blog post will round up the ins and outs of experiencing Big Bend Carnarvon Gorge.
+Our comprehensive Carnarvon Gorge blog post will round up the ins and outs of experiencing Big Bend Carnarvon Gorge and the other Carnarvon Gorge walks.
 From how to get there, how to to camp in Carnarvon Gorge, what to see, all the things to do in Carnarvon Gorge National Park and the surrounding area, tips for visiting, frequently asked questions, and more.

 Where Is Carnarvon Gorge?

 A thirty kilometer long, 600 meter deep, sandstone gorge, Carnarvon Gorge is the crowning jewel in the wide-ranging 302,000 hectare Carnarvon National Park.

 No quite in the middle of no-where (as this is reserved for truly remote destinations when discussing Australia) Carnarvon Gorge is perhaps on the edge of no-where.